 Is it really that simple?
 For the most part, yes!
 The first step, of course, is seeding (and periodically re-seeding) with lots of harpacticoid pods.
 The best live products (1) combine a smart mix of species and (2) include individuals of all life stages.
 A mixed-species live product (for example, one containing both Tisbe and Tigriopus) provides a more well-rounded clean-up capability and also provides a wider size range of foods for their many predators.
 An all-life-stage live product (that is, one containing ages from larvae to adult) is not only immediately useful as a food for all sorts of fish and invertebrates, but also can speed up the process of seeding (i.e. establishing a permanent resident population).

 Poseidon’s Feast meets both of the above criteria.
 Like Poseidon’s Feast, 5280 Pods includes Tisbe and Tigriopus; 5280 Pods additionally includes the cyclopoid copepod Apocyclops which (being planktonic as adults) will be appreciated by zooplanktivorous fishes such as seahorses, anthias and many small wrasses.
 Especially with the regular addition of quality live phytoplankton such as OceanMagik, both Tisbe and Tigriopus will flourish, promoting reef-clean rocks and tank panels while providing a natural and nutritious live food.
+Any remaining sediments are enriched by photoheterotrophic bacteria (such as those in PNS Probio™); this naturally transfers vitamins and carotenoids up the food chain (bacteria>pods>fish).
 What better way to deal with aquarium wastes than to turn them into a wholesome meal?